Time-reversal symmetric topological superconductivity in Machida-Shibata lattices: FOURIER TRANSFORMATION OF MATRIX ELEMENTS IN DENSE 1D CHAINS

 \section{FOURIER TRANSFORMATION OF MATRIX ELEMENTS IN DENSE 1D CHAINS}

-Since there is no exact analytical expression for the discrete Fourier transform of the real-space matrix elements in Eq.~(\ref{eq:MatrixElements2D}), a finite real-space cut-off needs to be introduced for numerical purposes.
-Yet, some qualitative characteristics of the plots in Fig.~\ref{Fig.:Chains-Effective Parameters} can be explained by analyzing the continuous Fourier transform of the singlet, $\Delta_{i,j}^{S}$, and triplet, $\Delta_{i,j}^{T}$, superconducting matrix element, which we focus on here.
+Here we focus on some qualitative characteristics of the plots in \cref{Fig.:Chains-Effective Parameters} and explain them by analyzing the continuous Fourier transform of the singlet, $\Delta_{i,j}^{S}$, and triplet, $\Delta_{i,j}^{T}$, superconducting matrix elements in \cref{eq:MatrixElements2D}.
 The continuous and discrete Fourier transforms are expected to match in the dense limit $k_{F}a\ll1$.
-The argument of the special functions of Eq.~(\ref{eq:MatrixElements2D}) is approximately $\left( k_{F_{\pm}}+i/\xi \right)a\approx k_{F_{\pm}}a$, in the realistic limit $\xi\gg k_{F_{\pm}}$.
+The argument of the special functions of \cref{eq:MatrixElements2D} is approximately $\left( k_{F_{\pm}}+i/\xi \right)a\approx k_{F_{\pm}}a$, in the realistic limit $\xi\gg k_{F_{\pm}}$.
 For the above, we write the Fourier transforms of the relevant Bessel functions